Lenegsa/Abschlussprojekt-cnn-digit-recognition/README.md

 788/788 ━━━━━━━━━━━━━━━━━━━━ 14s 18ms/step - accuracy: 0.9884 - loss: 0.0458 - val_accuracy: 0.9911 - val_loss: 0.0453
 438/438 ━━━━━━━━━━━━━━━━━━━━ 2s 4ms/step - accuracy: 0.9900 - loss: 0.0435
 Test accuracy: 0.9906

+Try and test the modells (keras documantacion)
+Now the slaz 5 ist the best now, but I have problem with the 9.
+Many models most of times look at it as a 7.
+Models learned with salt and pepper noise perform best.
+I modified the model, but it didn't get better, so I stayed with the original.
+It seems that the model will have to teach more 9 and 7 examples, to see if it will improve.
+But first I would like to do the canvas input so that I can collect new training data there
+Modells:
+-number_recognition_model                   The first modell with normal Mnits dataset (one-hot labels) -number_recognition_model_noisy             Trained with salz-pepper and dropout 0.4 -number_recognition_model_2                 The first modell but just int labels (To have the same way of training) -number_recognition_model_noisy_2           The same model as the number_recognition_model_noisy, but better accuracy and learning curve
+-number_recognition_model_noisy_3           This modell trainde with gaussian noise (harder learning curve and worse performance on base dataset)
+-number_recognition_model_noisy_4           The same model as the number_recognition_model_noisy_3, but plus 1 fully connected hidden layer 180-64-32 (maybe this was better than 3)
+-number_recognition_model_noisy_5           This modell with slaz-pepper and dropout 0.5 (the best now)

+Marc 20
+Creating THML and Canvas Learning.
+When I'm done with this and I'm connected to the model.
+I'm going back to problem 9.